stfc/cloud-docs/source/Swift/PythonSDK.rst

         print(obj)

-Alternatively, list objects in a container by passing a ``Container`` object:
+Alternatively, list objects in a container by passing a ``Container`` instance:

 .. code-block:: python